Heike B. Görtemaker: Biography

-Görtemaker studied history, economics and German philology at Indiana University in Bloomington, Indiana (USA) and at the Free University of Berlin where she obtained a PhD in 2004 on her thesis about Margret Boveri, Margret Boveri : Journalismus und Politik im Transformationsprozeß von der NS-Diktatur zur Bundesrepublik.
+Görtemaker studied history, economics, and German philology at Indiana University in Bloomington, Indiana (USA) and at the Free University of Berlin where she obtained a PhD in 2004 on her thesis about Margret Boveri, Margret Boveri : Journalismus und Politik im Transformationsprozeß von der NS-Diktatur zur Bundesrepublik.
 (Margret Boveri: Journalism and Politics in the Transformation Process from the Nazi Dictatorship to the Federal Republic).
 She works as a historian and author in Berlin.
-She has written 30 books released by over 130 various publishers, translated into in 13 languages, with around 2,600 library holdings, which include Ein deutsches Leben.
+She has written 30 books released by over 130 various publishers, translated into 13 languages, with around 2,600 library holdings, which include Ein deutsches Leben.
 Die Geschichte der Margret Boveri (2005), Eva Braun.
 Life with Hitler (2010), and the book Hitler's Hofstaat.
 The inner circle in the Third Reich and after.
 Die Zeit magazine says that Heike B. Görtemaker describes "virtuously [...] the chaos of the last days of the regime, between the Führerbunker and Berghof".

 Issued by the C.H.
-Beck publishing house (Munich), Görtemaker's book Eva Braun: Leben mit Hitler (Eva Braun: Life with Hitler) was the first scholarly biography of Braun, and has been translated into 11 languages.
+Beck publishing house (Munich), Görtemaker's book Eva Braun: Leben mit Hitler (Eva Braun: Life with Hitler) was the first scholarly biography of Braun and has been translated into 11 languages.
 Several, lighter works by other authors on Hitler's mistress had preceded the new tome.
 According to Der Spiegel, by taking a strictly academic approach, Görtemaker manages to dispense with many of the anecdotes that have amused and occasionally titillated readers.

-Görtemaker lives in Kleinmachnow in Potsdam-Mittelmark district in Brandenburg near Berlin with her husband, German historian Manfred Görtemaker former Vice-Chancellor of Potsdam University.
+Görtemaker lives in Kleinmachnow in the Potsdam-Mittelmark district in Brandenburg near Berlin with her husband, German historian Manfred Görtemaker former Vice-Chancellor of Potsdam University.